 Proprietary Funds.
 The City of Dogwood's proprietary funds provide the same type of information found in the government-wide statements but in more detail.
-Unrestricted net position for the Water and Sewer Fund at the end of the fiscal year amounted to a deficit of \$290,022, and for the Electric Fund, \$18,066.
-The total change in net position for the Water and Sewer and the Electric Funds was \$1,828,041 increase and \$16,419 decrease, respectively.
+Unrestricted net position for the Water and Sewer Fund at the end of the fiscal year amounted to a deficit of \$245,657, and the Electric Fund had a positive amount of \$18,064.
+The total change in net position for the Water and Sewer and the Electric Funds was \$1,831,714 increase and \$16,419 decrease, respectively.
 The change in net position in the Water and Sewer Fund is a result of the gain from insurance proceeds as a result of the collapse in the Cardinal Point Dam and subsequent damage to the wastewater aerating facility.
+As mentioned earlier in the discussion of business-type activities rate increases for these funds also contributed to the overall increase in net position.